AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ### Building a Package {#building-a-package}

-A package is often built at the same time as you [create the package](#creating-a-new-package), but you can return at a later point to either build, or rebuild the package.
-This can be useful if the content within the repository has changed.
+A package is often built at the same time as you [create the package](#creating-a-new-package), but you can return at a later point to either build or rebuild the package.
+This can be useful if the content within the repository has changed or the package filters have changed.

 1. [Access Package Manager.](#accessing)